7 Categories of Waste: A Guide to Household Waste Sorting

 5. Paper Packaging

-Recycled and converted into new paper packaging, can be recycled 6-7 times.
+Recycled and converted into new paper packaging, it can be recycled 6-7 times.

 Examples